 If you need to find drinking water outside your home, you can use rainwater, streams, rivers and other moving bodies of water, ponds and lakes, and natural springs.
 If you question its purity, be sure to treat the water first.
 Use saltwater only if you distill it first.
 Do NOT drink floodwater.

-- Boiling is the safest method of treating water and ensures destruction of bacteria and some organisms that are resistant to chemical sanitizers.
+- Boiling is the safest method of treating water and ensures the destruction of bacteria and some organisms that are resistant to chemical sanitizers.
 Strain water through a clean cloth to remove bulk impurities.
 Bring water to a rolling boil for about one full minute.
 Let the water cool before drinking.
 Boiled water will taste better if you put oxygen back into it by pouring the water back and forth between two clean containers.
 This will also improve the taste of stored water.

 - Household liquid bleach can kill microorganisms in water.
 Use chlorine bleach from a freshly opened bottle.
 Use only regular household liquid bleach that contains approximately 5.25 to 6.0 percent sodium hypochlorite as its only active ingredient.
 Do not use scented bleaches, color-safe bleaches, or bleaches with added cleaners.
 The potency of bleach diminishes with time, so use bleach from a newly opened or unopened bottle.
 Add 16 drops or ⅛ teaspoon of fresh liquid chlorine bleach per gallon of water, stir and let stand for 30 minutes.
 If the water has a slight scent of chlorine, you can use it.
 If it does not, add another 16 drops of bleach, stir, and let stand again for 30 minutes.
 If the water still does not have a slight scent of chlorine, discard it and find another source of water.